ICL-ml4csec/SQIRL/README.md

 --agent_unique_id (-i)	# ID of the agent used for logging --agent 								# SQIRL Variant: 0 for Random, 1 for DQN, 2 for DQN_RND, 3 for One_Hot_Encoder_DQN_RND, 4 for Worker_DQN_RND
---learning							# Boolean to set if SQIRL is in learning mode
+--learning							# Boolean to set if SQIRL is in learning mode --model_dir 						# Directory containing model checkpoints, if not set a new agent will begin training

 # Environment Flags
 --episodes (-e)					# Maximum number of episodes per input found